 The WGNV is an informal network of stakeholders engaged in all aspects of TB vaccine R&D and from all constituencies, including academics, product developers, clinicians, advocates, funders, policymakers, and affected communities.
 Membership is open to anyone who is interested in being engaged and involved in TB vaccine R&D.

 The WGNV plays a unique role as a network of stakeholders who support the goal of developing new TB vaccines.
-It provides a forum for dialogue on issues relevant to research, development and advocacy for new TB vaccines, serves as an objective source of information on TB vaccines and vaccine development, and advocates for increased investment in and support for new TB vaccine development.
+It provides a forum for dialogue on issues relevant to research, development and advocacy for new TB vaccines, serves as an objective source of information on TB vaccines and vaccine development, and advocates for increased investment in and support for TB vaccine R&D.

 WGNV contributions to TB vaccine R&D include: